Frequently Asked Questions

 And so, generally speaking I no longer conduct counseling sessions in which any device sits in between my client and me, although if there should be a client who isn’t comfortable enough without the presence of the e-meter, then I would accommodate that client for as long as he or she feels that strongly about it.

-According to the words of L. Ron Hubbard, a “Scientologist” is, a person who wholly subscribes to the entire output of L Ron Hubbard regarding Scientology, including his descriptions of what the identity, character and behavior of a “Scientologist” is.
+While there certainly was value in that life passage for me, I would say neither term captures the full scope of my works, function and purpose.
+According to L. Ron Hubbard, a “Scientologist” is, a person who wholly subscribes to the entire output of L Ron Hubbard regarding Scientology, including his descriptions of what the identity, character and behavior of a “Scientologist” is.
 Render unto Caesar that which is Caesar’s.
 Hubbard coined the term, and thus one who takes on the term would seem to then be taking on that identity, that character, that behavior.
 A Scientologist, striving to live up to that, could tell you that this means something like he or she is dedicated to using the given techniques and principles of Scientology as the way to better their own life and that of others.

 This includes adhering absolutely to Hubbard’s published instructions as to how to apply each technique exactly as given.
 It is not permitted to add, change, or subtract anything, in any process.
 To fit that definition, a “Scientologist” uses all of the proscribed techniques in the proscribed sequences, omitting none of those techniques, and adding no techniques or methods of application other than those explicitly dictated by Hubbard.